Project Specific FAQs

 DART+ Coastal North

-The scale of increase in services will vary across the extents of DART+ Coastal North.
-The following increase in services is currently expected to be delivered by the DART+ Coastal North project across the duration of 3-hour peak AM peak period for inbound / southbound services to Dublin City Centre:
+The scale of increase in services will vary across the extents of DART+ Coastal North and will be directly dependent on passenger demand over time.
+However, to provide the maximum level of service envisaged by the project, the following increase in services is currently expected to be delivered by the DART+ Coastal North project across the duration of 3-hour peak AM peak period for inbound / southbound services to Dublin City Centre:

 - Malahide to Clongriffin: 20 to 30 trains